 New Product Change Notice (PCN) effective Jan 1, 2025.
 MICROSENSOR appreciate your understanding.

-Small size pressure sensors are ideal for applications with stringent dimensional requirements.
-The advantages of these pressure sensors include their small diameters and reduced heights, providing a compact size that saves space and meets the installation requirements of narrow spaces.
-MicroSensor pressure sensors boast diameters ranging from Φ12.6mm to Φ19mm and heights as low as 6.5mm.
-Our compact-size mini pressure sensors are perfect for measuring the pressure of media compatible with stainless steel and Viton, particularly in working environments with limited installation space.
+Small-sized pressure sensors are ideal for applications with stringent dimensional requirements.
+The advantages of the small pressure elements include their small diameters and reduced heights, providing a compact size that saves space and meets the installation requirements of narrow spaces.
+Our small-diameter pressure sensors boast diameters ranging from Φ12.6mm to Φ19mm and heights as low as 6.5mm.
+The compact-size mini pressure sensors are perfect for seamless integration into medical equipment, hydraulic testing, handheld diagnostic devices, and compact industrial probes.
+Our small-diameter OEM sensor cores feature high media compatibility despite their reduced footprint.

 Anti-corrosive pressure sensors are specifically designed for measuring pressure in corrosive liquids, fluids, and gases.
 Industries such as chemical processing, oil and gas, marine, and wastewater treatment often exposure to corrosive substances.
 Anti-corrosive pressure elements withstand a certain level of corrosive effects.
 With diaphragm materials such as Tantalum, Titanium, Hastelloy C, and stainless steel 316L, these sensors are well-suited for measuring pressure in challenging environments like seawater or corrosive media, including acid etching, stress corrosion, alkalis, chlorides, chlorine compounds, nitric acid, and sulfuric acid, among others.